gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 On the Singapore side, I got 2 responses, 1 from a recruiting firm, and another with a construction company.
 The role from the recruiting firm was not a good fit as they required a fluent Mandarin speaker, but I got a proper interview with the construction company.
 I was not selected.

 On the Malaysia side, I got 1 response from AEON Bank.
-I went through their interviews, and completed their coding test, but  they decided that I was not a good fit for the role.
+I went through their interviews, and completed their coding test, but  they decided that I was not senior enough for the role.

 Surprisingly, a company in New Zealand called [SiteHost](https://sitehost.nz/) responded.
-I did their coding test, and got an interview with them, but they decided to not select me for the next round because they could hire someone local.
-Apparently their job market is down because the NZ government just laid off entire departments.
+I did their coding test, and got an interview with them, but they decided to skip me as they could hire someone local.
+Apparently their job market is down because the New Zealand government just laid off entire departments.

 This month is pretty much the same as the month before, except with a variety of companies in different countries.
 It is what it is, we need to just keep going.
 The imposter syndrome did got stronger though.